 - Pacific AIDS Network (PAN)

-PAN focuses on leading a community-based response to HIV/AIDS, Hep C and related communicable diseases.
+PAN focuses on leading a community-based response to HIV/AIDS, HCV and related communicable diseases.
 They offer many opportunities for people with lived experience.

-Offers opportunities for youth to participate in activities that reduce stigma around HIV and Hep C in BC.
+Offers opportunities for youth to participate in activities that reduce stigma around HIV and HCV in BC.
 Includes a calendar of events.

-Northern Health supports community-based organizations across our region to provide local services and supports to people living with HIV and Hep C, or who are at risk for the infection.
+Northern Health supports community-based organizations across our region to provide local services and supports to people living with HIV and HCV, or who are at risk for the infection.

-- Easy to Chew Diet (from Alberta Health Services)
+- Easy to chew diet (PDF) - Alberta Health Services